NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 ms.topic: quickstart
 ---

-# Quickstart: Install and use a package in Visual Studio
+# Quickstart: Install and use a package in Visual Studio (Windows only)

 NuGet packages contain reusable code that other developers make available to you for use in your projects.
 See [What is NuGet?](../What-is-NuGet.md) for background.
-Packages are installed into a Visual Studio project using the Package Manager UI or the Package Manager Console.
+Packages are installed into a Visual Studio project using the NuGet Package Manager or the Package Manager Console.
 This article demonstrates the process using the popular [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) package and a Windows Presentation Foundation (WPF) project.
 The same process applies to any other .NET or .NET Core project.

 Once installed, refer to the package in code with `using <namespace>` where \<namespace\> is specific to the package you're using.
 Once the reference is made, you can call the package through its API.

 > [!Tip]
-> **Start with nuget.org**: Browsing nuget.org is how .NET developers typically find components they can reuse in their own applications.
-You can search nuget.org directly or find and install packages within Visual Studio as shown in this article.
+> **Start with nuget.org**: Browsing *nuget.org* is how .NET developers typically find components they can reuse in their own applications.
+You can search *nuget.org* directly or find and install packages within Visual Studio as shown in this article.

 ## Prerequisites